tannerdolby/metagen-docs/docs/options/twitter.md

 ---

 # Twitter
-The parameters that will makeup a Twitter card.
+The parameters that will be used for Twitter.

-## Options
+## Parameters
-The following are the main Twitter parameters this plugin supports.
+The following options are supported by this plugin for Twitter social share.

 ### twitter_card_type
 The content for `twitter:card`